reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

     }

-In this function, findByPostId(postId).flatMap{...} returns a publisher and maps it, acting as a recipe to change the part (body) of specific entity and then update it.
+In this function, findByPostId(postId).flatMap{...} returns a publisher and maps it, acting as a recipe to change a field (body) of specific item emitted by Mono and then update it.
 However, it does not execute the publisher.
 This is why subscribe() needs to be there.

 To call update method in controller, you need @PutMapping.